mapossum/spa/week5/README.md

 * Y is the Exercise number (in this case 1) and
 * Z is the script number (the first is 1 then second is 2 and so on).

 Thus for the first script to turn in, I would name the file Raber_George_5_1.py

 You will turn in 1 script for this exercise.

+You also have one question to answer in this lab.
+What if the land use and/or census data did not fall completly within a TAZ unit but sometimes overlapped and had portions in two different TAZ units?
+How would this change which GIS operations we would use?